kurron/terraform-aws-security-groups/README.md

 # Overview
 This Terraform module creates Security Groups used by various other modules, including Bastion instances and ECS clusters.
+Security groups created include:
+* restricted SSH access to the Bastion instances
+* restricted SSH access to EC2 instances in private subnets

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working